 MIS SAPs

-Figure 11 shows MIS protocol stack and the interaction of the MISF with other elements for handover control.
-All exchanges between the MISF and other functional entities occur through service primitives, grouped in service access points (SAPs).
-Each SAP consists of a set of service primitives that specify the interaction between the service user and provider.
+Figure 11 shows MIS protocol stack and the interaction of the MISF with other elements for handover control in SDRAN.
+Point of attachment (PoA) Controller (i.e., access point (AP) controller) can control resources of PoS(PoA)s for handover control by using MIS protocol.
+PoS(PoA)s can use different communication technologies and share its link status by using service primitives.
+All exchanges between the MISF and other functional entities occur through service primitives specified in IEEE 802.21m-X-X-X. The service primitives, grouped in service access points (SAPs) specify the interaction between the service user and provider.